 Cheryl Murfin, CD, CBE, CLE, CPD

-Contact for Los Angeles services by using the form to the left.
-Or contact at:
+Contact for Los Angeles services at:

 People often ask me why I do what I do, given the long hours and emotional tenor of the job.
 Here's why: every time I am given the honor of attending a birth, I am amazed -- by the strength of women, the smarts of their babies, the resiliency of families.
 I learn something new from every family I serve -- about love, opening up and hope.